Korean, Edit

 Figure 7.
 Fluorescent color distribution photo

 ② 2nd.
-Gel-based size selection : Size of each DNA fragment can be limited if necessary.
+Gel-based size selection: If necessary, the size of each DNA fragment can be restricted.

 ③ 3rd.
-Adaptor binding : Attach an adapter to both ends of all DNA sample fragments.
+Adaptor binding: Adapters are attached to both ends of all DNA sample fragments using a transposome.

 ④ 4th.
 Amplification